juicedata/juicefs/docs/en/encrypt.md

 passphrase during JuiceFS mount and use it like an ordinary file system.
 It is completedly transparent to the applications.

-**Note**: The data cached in the client side is **NOT** encrypted Nevertheless, it is only accessible by root or the owner.
-If you want to encrypt the cached data as well, you can put the cache directory in an encrypted filesystem or block storage.
+**Note**: The data cached in the client side is **NOT** encrypted.
+Nevertheless, it is only accessible by root or the owner.
+If you want to encrypt the cached data as well, you can put the cache directory in an encrypted file system or block storage.

 ### Encryption and Decryption Method